FOREX-Euro stung by political, economic growth uncertainty

 * Dutch political worries grow; FOMC, BoJ meetings ahead

-NEW YORK, April 23 (Reuters) - The euro fell a from two-week high against the dollar o n M onday on concern the euro zone debt crisis could engulf European nations as yet relatively unscathed, with the economic outlook and rising political risks likely to keep it under pressure.
+LONDON, April 23 (Reuters) - The euro retreated from two-week highs against the dollar on Monday on worries the euro zone debt crisis could ensnare higher-rated countries, with gloomy economic prospects and rising political risks likely to keep it under pressure.

 Analysts said sentiment towards the common currency was bearish, with most investors looking to sell it on any rally before debt auctions this week in Italy and the Netherlands.